 Over time, though, the drinking becomes more insistent.
 The alcoholic starts to need the drink.
 They may begin trying to quit, going back and forth between drinking and not drinking.
 They may start to get morning shakes, and their relationships and jobs may begin to suffer.
 Depression, binging and anxiety may get worse.

 Finally, once drinking has become full swing, the alcoholic may begin to notice their health failing.
-They may begin to weaken physically as well as emotionally, and a vague cloud of anxiety, fear and depression hanging over everything.
-They may be no longer able to take care of relatives or children, or work.
+They may begin to weaken physically as well as emotionally, and a vague cloud of anxiety, fear and depression looms.
+Thus, they may be no longer able to take care of relatives or children, or work.

 To break the pattern of addiction, you have to deliberately change existing patterns of living and thinking.
-In order to achieve this, you must first admit that you are trapped in a cycle and have the willingness to do what it takes to hop off the wheel.
+To achieve this, you must first admit that you’re trapped in a cycle and have the willingness to stop it.
 Remember, alcoholism gets worse and, without exerting any effort to stop, does not get better with time.

 Alone, however, pulling oneself out of the alcoholic cycle is a difficult feat.
-When the disease becomes unbearable, those who seek help can increase their chances of making it through their dark night and recovering their life.
+When the disease becomes unbearable, those who seek help can increase their chances of recovering their life.

 For many, help comes in the form of support groups.
 For others, it may require hospitalization or a particular type of treatment.
 The important thing is to learn about all the recovery options available and find what’s best for you.